Contact Us

 Director

-203-432-0310
+203-432-0310 (direct line)

-Background: Jennifer is a licensed Clinical Psychologist and Assistant Clinical Professor of Psychiatry at the Yale School of Medicine.
-She provided clinical services at the Yale Department of Mental Health and Counseling between 2011 and 2018.
-Jennifer is a native of Canada, and completed her Clinical Psychology Ph.D. at the University of Ottawa and received an undergraduate degree in Psychology from the University of Western Ontario.
+Background: Jen is a licensed Clinical Psychologist and Assistant Clinical Professor of Psychiatry at the Yale School of Medicine.
+She provided clinical services at the Yale Department of Mental Health and Counseling and supervised the Walden Peer Counseling Program between 2011 and 2018.
+Jen is a native of Canada, and completed her Clinical Psychology Ph.D. at the University of Ottawa and received an undergraduate degree in Psychology from the University of Western Ontario.
 She came to Yale in 2010, where she completed both her Predoctoral and Postdoctoral fellowships.
-Jennifer also serves as a clinical supervisor for the Yale School of Medicine in Adult Community Mental Health at the Connecticut Mental Health Center.
-Her training has focused on the treatment of trauma, systemic approaches to psychological interventions (including prevention and education initiatives at the community level), and work with survivors of sexual misconduct and childhood sexual abuse.
-Jen has completed Foundational Training in Cognitive Processing Therapy (CPT) and Basic Training in Eye Movement Desensitization and Reprocessing (EMDR), two evidence-based treatments for trauma.
+Jen has also served as a clinical supervisor for the Yale School of Medicine in the Forensic Drug Diversion Program and Adult Community Mental Health Services at the Connecticut Mental Health Center.

 Pronouns: She/Her/Hers

-Anna Seidner Osman, LCSW
+Anna Osman, LCSW

 Assistant Director

-203-436-8217
+203-436-8217 (direct line)

-In terms of her clinical work, Anna uses a collaborative and survivor-centered approach to foster a non-judgmental, supportive environment where folks can safely process experiences of sexual misconduct at their own pace.
-She has completed Foundational Training in Cognitive Processing Therapy (CPT) and Basic Training in Eye Movement Desensitization and Reprocessing (EMDR), two evidence-based treatments for trauma.
-Anna is particularly interested in incorporating creative arts-based modalities into therapy, including those grounded in visual arts and writing.
+Anna draws from multiple therapeutic modalities in order to meet the unique needs of each person; she has completed Foundational Training in Cognitive Processing Therapy (CPT) and Basic Training in Eye Movement Desensitization and Reprocessing (EMDR), two evidence-based treatments for trauma.
+Anna is also particularly passionate about incorporating creative arts-based interventions into therapy, including those grounded in visual arts, writing, and craft.
+She has a pug named Ella (short for Nutella) who you may hear snoring in the background of Zoom sessions.

 Pronouns: She/Her/Hers